PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-11 08:49:26
+Last updated: 2024-04-11 08:49:59
-Random Quote: A sorcerer is a wizard without a hat. - Sam Wilson
+Random Quote: Barney: "This is one of those things you have to do before you turn 30."Ted: "Sleep with a prostitute?!"Barney: "No, lose your virginity!...
+What up?" - Barney Stinson